-How the Los Angeles County Flood Control District MS4 Case Supreme Court Loss is a Win for the Clean Water Actby William Buzbee
+How the LA County Flood Control District MS4 Case SCOTUS Loss is a Win for the Clean Water Actby William Buzbee

 The Supreme Court ruled today that the 9th Circuit committed a legal error in holding the Los Angeles County Flood Control District liable for violations of its Clean Water Act (CWA) “municipal separate storm sewer system” (or MS4) pollution discharge permit.
 The suit, Los Angeles County Flood Control District v.
 Natural Resources Defense Council, had been initiated by NRDC and allied environmental groups, and its victory below was reversed.
 A loss for the environment?
 Actually, the careful and narrow Supreme Court ruling dodged a potential weakening of the CWA, and appears to have left open for consideration whether conceded permit violations by the Los Angeles County District meant it deserved to be held liable.
 The case potentially could have weakened the centrality of self-reported discharge permit violations and decades of rulings that such violations result in strict liability.
 The Court, however, dodged such a result, explicitly leaving that issue open in reversing and remanding the case.
 [Disclosure—I played a limited role in advising the plaintiff-respondent NRDC in this case.]